raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/02-OpenAI/README.md

-# Create PDF Chatbot using OpenAI and fetch PDF files from S3 bucket
+# Create PDF Chatbot using OpenAI by using the PDF files from S3 bucket

 ## Overview

-This guide outlines the steps to set up a PDF Chatbot using OpenAI and PDF files from an S3 bucket.
-The process involves creating a VPC, setting up an RDS PostgreSQL DB, creating Lambda functions, layers, and interacting with the system using Postman.
+This guide outlines the steps to set up a PDF Chatbot using OpenAI by using the PDF files from S3 bucket.
+The process involves updating code from Deployment.zip and test the API.

 ## Steps